AdobeDocs/commerce-learn.en/help/merchant/introduction/1-6-role-scopes.md

 ---
-title: Unit 1.6 - Introduction to Commerce for business users
+title: [!DNL Commerce] for business users - Role scopes and permissions
-description: Role scopes (exclusive to Adobe Commerce).
+description: Learn how to define role scopes (exclusive to Adobe Commerce) and the associated permissions by site or store.
 topic: Commerce
 kt: 5763
 doc-type: video